FormShantonu/NodeJs/node_interview_note.md

 >Single Threaded Event Loop Model Processing Steps

-Clients Send request to Web Server.
+Clients Send requests to the Web Server.
 * Node.js Web Server internally maintains a Limited Thread pool to provide services to the Client Requests.
 * Node.js Web Server receives those requests and places them into a Queue.
 It is known as Event Queue.
 * Node.js Web Server internally has a Component, known as Event Loop.
-Why it got this name is that it uses indefinite loop to receive requests and process them.
+Why it got this name is that it uses an indefinite loop to receive requests and process them.
 Event Loop uses Single Thread only.
-It is main heart of Node.js Platform Processing Model.
+It is the main heart of the Node.js Platform Processing Model.
-Event Loop checks any Client Request is placed in Event Queue.
+Event Loop checks any Client Request is placed in the Event Queue.
 If no, then wait for incoming requests for indefinitely.
-If yes, then pick up one Client Request from Event Queue Starts process that Client Request
+If yes, then pick up one Client Request from the Event Queue Starts process that the Client Request
-If that Client Request Does Not requires any Blocking IO Operations, then process everything, prepare response and send it back to client.
+If that Client Request Does Not require any Blocking IO Operations, then process everything, prepare the response and send it back to the client.
 If that Client Request requires some Blocking IO Operations like interacting with Database, File System, External Services then it will follow different approach
 Checks Threads availability from Internal Thread Pool Picks up one Thread and assign this Client Request to that thread.